Hiking Dog Mountain Trail: Everything you need to know

 Majestic views while hiking through wildflower meadows

 The higher up you get, the narrower the trail becomes.
-Also, expect to be exposed to (extreme) weather conditions.
+After reaching Puppy Dog viewpoint, expect to be exposed to (extreme) weather conditions.
 You will be fully exposed to the sun and the wind can get really strong, especially at the summit.

 Part 3: Dog Mountain Summit

-As you make your way towards the top, you hike along steep drop-offs: Please keep this in mind if you are afraid of rights.
+As you make your way towards the top, you hike along steep drop-offs to your left: Please keep this in mind if you are afraid of rights.

-At the top, you can find a spot to sit, take your well-deserved break and enjoy the view across the expansive wildflower meadows, and the Columbia River Gorge.
-If the conditions are perfect, you can even spot various peaks of surrounding volcanoes Mt.
+At the top, you can find a spot to sit, take your well-deserved break, and enjoy the view across the expansive wildflower meadows and the Columbia River Gorge.
+If the conditions are perfect, you can even spot various peaks of the surrounding volcanoes, Mt.
 Hood, Mt.
 Saint Helens, and Mt.
 Adams.

 Descend from Dog Mountain during sunset